After you give notice

-- If either of you have a divorce or dissolution that was granted outside of England and Wales it may be necessary for further investigations to be made to verify your documents, which could take some time to complete.
-The authorities cannot be issued until permission has been given by the General Register Office.
+- If either of you have a foreign divorce or dissolution it may be necessary for further investigations to be made to verify your documents, which could take some time to complete.
+Your marriage or civil partnership cannot take place until clearance has been granted by the General Register Office.

-- If you choose to make a booking, or any other arrangements for your ceremony, before your documents have been verified (once you have given notice), please note that neither the Register Office, nor the General Register Office, would accept liability if the ceremony could not go ahead, because it has not been possible to verify your documents.
+- If you choose to make a booking, or any other arrangements for your ceremony, before your documents have been cleared, neither the Register Office, nor the General Register Office, would accept liability if the ceremony could not go ahead.

 Given Notice of Marriage outside of the Borough